OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md

 :::hint
 **Some assembly required**
-While a single server Octopus installation is easy, Octopus: High Availability is designed for mission critical enterprise scenarios, and depends heavily on infrastructure and Windows components.
+While a single server Octopus installation is easy, Octopus High Availability is designed for mission critical enterprise scenarios and depends heavily on infrastructure and Windows components.
 At a minimum:

-- You should be familiar with SQL Server failover clustering, or have DBAs available to create and manage the database
+- You should be familiar with SQL Server failover clustering, or have DBAs available to create and manage the database.
-- You should be familiar with SANs or other approaches to sharing storage between servers
+- You should be familiar with SANs or other approaches to sharing storage between servers.
-- You should be familiar with load balancing for applications
+- You should be familiar with load balancing for applications.
   :::

 ### Database